I'm going to be completely honest here: I sometimes avoid telling people that I'm a travel blogger when I first meet them.

 So my short answer is, yes, I make a living doing what I do.
 But as for the larger question of HOW I make that living, the answer is not so short or simple.

 Up until late 2015, I almost always had some sort of steady income coming in along with what I was making from my blog and other related side-gigs.
 When I started blogging, I was working full-time at a newspaper as a copy/layout editor.
-Then I was in grad school working as a grad assistant.
-And up until November 2015, I was working part-time for a social media startup.
+Then I was in grad school working as a graduate assistant and freelance writing and editing on the side.
+And after that, I was working part-time for a social media startup.

 It wasn't until late 2015 that I decided I was comfortable enough to leave behind the safety net of a steady paycheck to fully work for myself.

 Though even that is a bit misleading.
 When I say “work for myself,” I mean that I am fully in charge of how I make money.
-I get to choose how I monetize this site and which projects to say yes to, and in most cases get to set my own prices.
+I get to choose how I monetize both of my sites and which projects to say yes to, and in most cases get to set my own rates.
 But I still sometimes work for other brands and companies, and make money in ways that aren't “traditional.”

 To fully answer the question of how I make money as a travel blogger, I have to write you a list.

 I don't make money in just one way.
 In fact, the thing I've learned from building this sort of career is that it's important to make money from a variety of sources, in case one of them suddenly dries up.
+(Or, you know, in case your entire industry shuts down for a while due to a worldwide crisis.
+Ahem.)
 Diversification is the name of the game.

 This pie graph of mine is always changing, since the ways I approach my business are always changing.
-For example, back in 2017, advertising only made up 29% of my income and paid campaigns 7%.
+For example, back in 2017, advertising only made up 29% of my income.
 I was selling more courses (10% of my income), doing more freelance writing, and posting more sponsored content.

 (And, PS, these income charts never tell the whole story.
 It costs money to run a business – especially when you're in the business of traveling!
-My monthly expenses usually tally in the $2500-$4500 range between website/business expenses and travel expenses.)
+My monthly expenses in a “normal year” usually tally in the $2500-$5000 range when you add up website/business expenses and travel expenses, but can sometimes be higher if it's a big travel month.)

 I've been producing content on this site free-of-charge since 2010, and I won't apologize for wanting to be paid for all that work.
-Adding ads to the site was the easiest, least-intrusive way to do that (and still keep everything around here free!).
+Adding ads to the site was the easiest, least-intrusive way to do that (and still keep everything around here free for people to read!).

 2. Affiliate sales

 Over the past few years, I've been growing the amount of affiliate links on my site, and have happily seen an increase in sales, too.
-I have Amazon affiliate links in some key posts on my site (including all my packing posts) recommending products that I use and love, and also link to hotel booking sites, tours, and other items through other affiliate platforms and programs.
+While I used to rely heavily on Amazon links (like in all my packing posts) to recommend products that I use and love, I make more now through recommending hotels, tours, tickets, and other items through other affiliate platforms and programs.

 3. Paid campaigns